erik-trantt/CourseCreator/README.md

 To create content on the website, we use a Trix text editor that is natively integrated into ActionText module of Ruby on Rails version 6.

 ## Challenges
-- Embedding videos using Trix editor
+1. Embedding videos using Trix editor
-- Nested form at 3-level depth for building quiz with multiple questions and answers
+1. Nested form at 3-level depth for building quiz with multiple questions and answers

+**WIP**
+Sections to work on next addition:
+- How to setup local development
+- Gems